-Astound boasts strong pricing during the first year of service, and Ookla's speed test data for the fourth quarter of 2021 named Astound as the fastest broadband provider in Chicago.
-However, monthly rates on all four of the plans offered Chicagoans can shoot up by well over $100 after the first year of service, and you can expect to pay additional fees on top of that, including an arbitrary monthly Network Access Fee of $7 that isn't included in your base rate.
+Astound boasts strong pricing during the first two years of service.
+However, monthly rates on all four of the plans offered to Chicagoans can shoot up by well over $100 after the introductory period, and you can expect to pay additional fees on top of that, including an arbitrary monthly Network Access Fee of $7 that isn't included in your base rate.
 That makes the service an inferior value to its main cable rival, Xfinity, but it's still a name to keep an eye on as the service expands in Chicago.

 Google Fiber Webpass

 Some buildings throughout the greater Chicago area are wired for Google Fiber Webpass, which uses a fixed wireless antenna to offer high-speed connections to the internet.
-Gigabit speeds are possible via Webpass, but actual speeds will depend upon the specific address in question.
+Gigabit speeds are possible via Webpass, but actual speeds depend on the specific address in question.

 The service costs $63 per month for a yearly plan, or $70 per month for a month-to-month plan with no commitment.
 You can search for serviceable buildings on Google's Webpass map here.